dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best way to get a bad law repealed is to enforce it strictly.
+  It is difficult to make our material condition better by the best law, but it is easy enough to ruin it by bad laws.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1335 days)